Mischief-Firware/mischief-firmware/ReadMe.md

 	</a>
 </div>

-### Welcome to the Flipper Zero Unleashed Firmware repo!
+### Welcome to the Flipper Zero Mischief Firmware repo!

 #### **This firmware is a fork from** [flipperdevices/flipperzero-firmware](https://github.com/flipperdevices/flipperzero-firmware)